 Do your employees feel that profits are good?

-Last week, I explained how most Americans believe that companies make too much profit and how this belief can hurt your company’s growth and profit.
+In the previous post, I explained how most Americans believe that companies make too much profit and how this belief can hurt your company’s growth and profit.
 Hopefully, you had a chance to speak to some of your employees about their views of profit.
-If you did, please let us know what you discovered by commenting below or sharing on Facebook or Twitter with #ProfitsAreGood.
+If you did, please let us know what you discovered by sharing your comments in our contact form or posting on LinkedIn, Facebook or Twitter with #ProfitsAreGood.

 This week, I want to explain how to educate your employees about the critical importance of profits to a business.
 As you change your employees’ mindset about profits, you will reduce their guilt and help them to optimize your business’ profits.